openwns/documentation/usersGuide/modules/dll/wifimac/experiment6.rst

 transceiver to the configuration, we can add two (or even more than two, if needed).

-It is then a matter of the configuration to assign useful frequencies to the different transceivers.
-In the dual-transceiver mode, a single frequency is required for the mesh network (usually from the 5.5GHz band) and at most 3 non-overlapping channels are available at the 2.4GHz ISM-band.
+It is then a matter of configuration to assign useful frequencies to different transceivers.
+In dual-transceiver mode, a single frequency is required for the mesh network (usually from the 5.5GHz band) and at most 3 non-overlapping channels are available at the 2.4GHz ISM-band.